-Remember that even though the offline wallet is a more secure method of storing your ETN, anyone that gets access to those keys will have complete control over your wallet so the print out must be kept secure.
-Consider making backups as if you lose the print out or it gets water damaged or burns up in a house fire for example then the wallet will be lost forever.
+Remember that even though the paper/offline wallet is a more secure method of storing your ETN, anyone that gets access to those keys will have complete control over your wallet so the print-out must be kept secure.
+Consider making backups as if you lose the print-out or it gets water damaged or burns up in a house fire for example then the wallet will be lost forever.
 You might want to consider keeping a digital copy or two somewhere safe on a USB stick (simple keep the PDF file safe).
 If you are more experienced you can even encrypt the PDF file with your chosen encryption software for additional security.
 Just remember if you lose access to the Private Keys you have lost the ETN and nobody can ever recover it.

-It is also recommended that for added security, when you have imported ETN from an offline wallet (this would require you to use the private keys either within our app or CLI tools) that you transfer the FULL BALANCE (our app does this automatically) and then create another offline wallet which has never been used and transfer any surplus ETN you’d like to protect to that new offline wallet.
-If you have a very large ETN balance you might want to use a number of offline wallets (remember you can have as many as you like at no cost except the small transfer fee to move the ETN to and back from the wallet).
+It is also recommended that for added security, when you have imported ETN from an paper/offline wallet (this would require you to use the private keys either within the ETN App or CLI tools) that you transfer the FULL BALANCE (the ETN App does this automatically) and then create another paper/offline wallet which has never been used and transfer any surplus ETN you’d like to protect to that new paper/offline wallet.
+If you have a very large ETN balance you might want to use a number of paper/offline wallets (remember you can have as many as you like at no cost except the small transfer fee to move the ETN to and back from the paper/offline wallet).